krishang118/RL-Pong-Game/README.md

 - The trained model is saved to `dqn_pong_model.pth`.

 ### Playing Against the AI
-Once trained, the script will load the model and launch the game window for human vs AI play.
+Once trained, the script will load the model and launch the game window for human vs AI gameplay.

 - **Controls:**
   - Up Arrow – Move paddle up